Asher and Anna

 Anna and Messiah and Timing of Rapture

 Why are Anna’s numbers important?
-It is because Anna’s circumstances (and numbers) relate to Messiah.
+It is because Anna’s circumstances (and numbers) are shared with Messiah.
 Both Anna and Messiah were cut off from their spouses after seven years.
-Anna lost her husband after seven years and Messiah lost Israel, for whom he came, after seven years of combined ministry of John the Baptist and Jesus.
+Anna lost her husband after seven years and Messiah lost Israel, for whom He came, after seven years of combined ministry of John the Baptist and Jesus.
 John’s Gospel states:

 John 1:11 (NKJV) He came to His own, and His own did not receive Him.

-Are the 84 years for Anna, after the death of Anna's husband when she waited to be in the physical presence of Messiah, related to the number of years that Messiah has to wait before He is in the physical presence of His bride (the Body of Christ) at the Rapture?
+Are the 84 years for Anna, after the death of Anna’s husband (when she waited to be in the physical presence of Messiah), related to the number of years that Messiah is waiting before He is in the physical presence of His bride (the Body of Christ) at the Rapture?
 If so, this ‘bread’ from Asher may become very rich indeed.
 Asher as the eighth son of Jacob may be directly linked to the timing of the Rapture of the Bride of Christ.

-Moreover, the numbers ‘seven’ and ‘84’ are important numbers in the biblical watch.
-The number ‘84’ is a pyramid number and it is biblically known that pyramid numbers conclude the ‘prime-fulfilment pattern’ for groupings or large bodies of people, with whom God will dramatically intervene.
-For example, the intervention of the Lord upon the Body of Christ at the Rapture is marked with a pyramid number.
-For those who are 'scripture watching’, careful note must be taken when pyramid numbers appear on the surface of the Biblical narrative.
+Moreover, the numbers ‘seven’ and ‘84’ are important numbers in the Bible.
+The number ‘84’ is a pyramid (tetrahedral) number and it is biblically known that pyramid numbers conclude the ‘prime-fulfilment pattern’ for significant individuals or bodies of people, with whom God will dramatically intervene.
+For example, the intervention of the Lord upon the Body of Christ at the Rapture is marked with the pyramid number ‘969’ (as discussed in audio study 003).
+For those who are ‘watching’ for the Lord’s return, careful note must be taken when pyramid numbers appear on the surface of the biblical narrative.

-As though the Lord is underlining this assertion, the number ‘84’ isn’t any old pyramid number (in mathematics), it is the seventh pyramid number – another seven!
+As though the Lord is underlining this assertion, the number ‘84’ isn’t any old pyramid number (in mathematics), it is the seventh pyramid number and the biblical number 'seven' has already appeared in the lives of Anna and Messiah.
+Moreover, the number 'seven' in scripture speaks of divine perfection or 'satisfied wholeness' – something that both Messiah and the Body of Christ will experience at the Rapture.

 Jacob’s Hebrew Words and ‘84’